jampez77/sidebyside/README.md

 ### Overview

 The view is split into two views.
 They are laid out horizontally unless using a small screen, in which case they are laid out vertically.
 Each view has a label and an input.
-The inputs can be a `Spinner`, `Checkbox`, `EditText`, `Time` or `DateTime`.
+The inputs can be a `TextView`, `Spinner`, `Checkbox`, `EditText`, `Time` or `DateTime`.
 Each input used has a corresponding listener this would be either `OnItemSelectedListener`, `OnCheckedChangeListener` or `TextWatcher` respectively.
 The listener used will return the String value of the input.

 ## Options